Turkish firm tells Lebanon to fix debts, end legal action or face power cut | Headlines

 Turkish firm tells Lebanon to fix debts, end legal action or face power cut

-A spokesperson for Karpowership, a unit of Karadeniz that operates the floating plants, issued the demands after Lebanon's Finance Ministry cited a lawmaker saying the country could face "total darkness" if the company shut down supplies.
+A spokesperson for Karpowership, a unit of Karadeniz that operates the floating plants, made Tuesday's comments after Lebanon's Finance Ministry cited a lawmaker saying the country could face "total darkness" if the company shut down supplies.
 Even before the economic crisis, Lebanon was unable to meet power demand, forcing many people to rely on private generators.
 Daily power cuts have been growing steadily longer, lasting much of the day in Beirut, before the latest threat to supplies.

 Lebanese lawmaker Nazih Najem was quoted saying Turkish power supplies could be halted from the end of this week.
 Lebanon's economy has imploded under a mountain of debt, leaving the government struggling to find foreign exchange to meet payments for even basic food requirements and other import needs, including fuel to run its inadequate power stations.